 The CSS Program offers broad and innovative approaches to computer science and the design of applications software.
 Our multidisciplinary curriculum enables students to develop a wide range of competencies, making CSS students particularly valued in today's marketplace.

 The Bachelor of Science in Computer Science and Software Engineering (CSSE) is a computer science degree that places a greater emphasis on software engineering and relevant business and management concepts than would be found in a more traditional computer science degree.

-The Bachelor of Arts in Applied Computing (BAAC) combines courses in computer systems with elective classes in a subject or field of the students’ choosing.
+The Bachelor of Arts in Applied Computing (BAAC) combines courses in computer systems with elective classes in a subject or field of the student's choosing.
 Graduates will be able to combine their acquired detailed knowledge of their chosen application with a practical understanding of modern computing.

-(Jointly Administered by STEM and IAS)
+(Jointly administered by the Schools of STEM and IAS)

 The Bachelor of Arts in Interactive Media Design offers students an expansive understanding of the processes and methods involved in designing, creating and evaluating next-generation, technology-based media applications.
 With its broad, interdisciplinary approach to the fundamentals of interactive media design, and its focus on the studio experience, students will develop creative solutions to complex, real-world problems through cutting edge approaches to design techniques.

 (Jointly administered by the CSS Division and the EE Program of the E&M Division)